Skip to content

 • Property Description - A property title may include a detailed description of the property, such as its physical address, lot and block numbers, metes and bounds description, or other legal specifications required to identify its limits and location.

-• Transfer History - The title may include a record of previous ownership transfers, documenting the sequence of ownership across time.
-It can reveal past owners, transfer dates, and documents linked with said transactions, such as deeds and conveyances.
+• Transfer History - The title may include a record of previous ownership transfers, documenting the sequence of ownership over time.
+It can reveal past owners, transfer dates, and documents linked to said transactions, such as deeds and conveyances.

 • Rights and Restrictions - The title may outline any property rights or restrictions, such as easements, rights-of-way, or homeowner's association agreements, that affect the use of the property.